Mercedes M102

 Fuel lines and filter

-The metal cylinder with three fittings is a fuel filter combined with a pressure regulator, you will need to get rid of the old original one.
+The metal cylinder with three fittings serves as both a fuel filter and a pressure regulator, necessitating the removal of the old original unit.

-- The delivery line that goes from the fuel pump is connected to the "IN" fitting.
+- Connect the feeding line from the fuel pump to the "IN" fitting.

-- The return line that goes back to the tank is connected directly to the unnamed central fitting.
+- Attach the return line, which goes back to the tank, directly to the unnamed central fitting.

-- The main line that goes to the fuel rail is connected to the "OUT".
+- Connect the main line leading to the fuel rail to the "OUT" fitting.

-Use the the three black junctions provided with the kit to connect the rubber line to the filter/pressure regulator and ensure that they are properly mounted.
+Utilize the three black junctions included in the kit to connect the rubber line to the filter/pressure regulator, ensuring they are securely mounted.

-After the fuel lines are installed, turn on and off the ignition (without powering the starter) 5-6 times, to build pressure in the fuel lines.
+Once the fuel lines are installed, cycle the ignition on and off 5-6 times without engaging the starter to build pressure in the fuel lines.

 Idle valve